• Skip to primary navigation

 • In batches, coat the sliced jalapeno peppers in the batter.

-• Fry the battered peppers about 5-6 minutes each, turning if needed, until golden.
+• Fry the battered jalapeno peppers in batches about 5-6 minutes each, turning as needed, until golden and crispy.

 Video